TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-sqlagent-sqlserveragent.md

 ### **SQL Agent email notifications**

-Email notification is supported, although it requires that you configure a Database Mail profile.
+Email notifications are supported, although it requires that you configure a Database Mail profile.
 SQL Server Agent can use only one Database Mail profile, and it must be called **[AzureManagedInstance_dbmail_profile](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-transact-sql-information#sql-server-agent)**.
 If this profile is missing you can see errors like "profile name is not valid [SQLSTATE 42000] Error 14607."

 ## **Recommended Documents**